Story of Ted Weisgal and Leisure Learning Unlimited

 going okay.
 She definitely did not like what she saw.

-Then Donna broke the silence.
+Then Deborah broke the silence.
 She said she was looking for

 instructors.
 She asked me if I would consider teaching a dance

 class.
 My eyes grew wide.
-Donna didn't know a thing about me, yet
+Deborah didn't know a thing about me, yet

 here she was offering me a teaching job based on the fact that I